KshitijaUrmale/KshitijaUrmale/README.md

 ### 🌟 Quote I Live By

-> *"Push yourself, because no one else is going to do it for you."*
+> *Push yourself, because no one else is going to do it for you.*

 ---